aminabs/javafx-samples/README.md

 # javafx-samples
-In this repo, I'll provide simple solutions for some tricky-to-achieve javafx goals.
-The sample codes demonstrates the feasibility of some desired capability of javafx; neither the only nor the best!
+In this repo, I'll provide simple solutions to some tricky-to-achieve javafx goals.
+The sample codes demonstrate the feasibility of some desired javafx behavior; neither the only nor the best!

 Hope it helps.